How much does it cost to instruct a company to install roofline fascia, bargeboard and soffit boards?

 A single person working alone will fit around 10 metres per day including erecting and dismantling the access towers.

-A team of two people can achieve around 15 metres per day.
+A team of two people can achieve up to 15 metres per day.

 Additional time is needed for a site survey to take measurements and also time to collect the materials from a supplier and unload them.